DanailKoychev/keystroke-biometrics/README.md

 The implementation is in php and javascript and uses no additional libraries besides jQuery.

+# Prerequisites

+The code expects to find a database containing a table called 'metrics' with 3 columns : username, hold_time, histogram.
+You have to either create such a table or use the sql script in the db folder. db_create_db.sql will create a database called keystroke_biometrics and a table called metrics and fill it with data from 4 users. db.sql will just create the table and fill it with data from 4 users.

+Default name for the database is keystroke_biometrics with user root and no password, also the address of the DB is localhost.
+If you want to change any of these edit `CONSTANTS.php`.

 # Usage

 Just run a web server with a php interpreter and load index.php in a browser.